Retrieve Free Missouri Marriage Records on Anyone

 A Missouri marriage license is valid for 30 days and can be used in any county.
 The officiant must sign the marriage license and return it to the recorder of deeds office within 15 days of the wedding or union is deemed invalid.
 Couples will then receive a certified copy of their marriage license by mail after the office has recorded it.

-With the help of this resource, citizens can find Missouri marriage records and reveal more about who is married in the state.
+With the help of this resource, citizens can find Missouri marriage records and reveal more about who is married in the state; for additional public information on births, deaths, warrants, crimes, inmates, and more, you can utilize the Missouri free public record lookup tutorial.

 References